Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Added a new event, "Skjold's Domain", in which the southern lands of the Asa Tribe are given to the Skjoldung Tribe.

+* Map Editor
+- The editor now gives an error message when trying to save a map without any person player.

 * Miscellaneous
 - Fixed bug which caused a crash when changing the resolution from within a scenario, if the game had to draw a health bar.
+- Maps with no person players are no longer selectable in the map dropdown.

 -----------------------------------------------------------------------
 - 1.5.1